seothemes/genesis-child-theme/README.md

 - Better option than having a `customizations` folder (more flexible, templates work correctly etc).
 - Same workflow for users, install parent theme, install child theme.
 No other steps required.
 - Minimal code (~100 lines).
 Available in convenient [Child Theme Updater](https://github.com/seothemes/child-theme-updater) Composer package.
+- If automatic update fails for whatever reason, the centralized code makes manual updates easier.
+User only needs to replace one folder instead of search through all files.

 ### Cons